 Traditionally, organizations use data retrospectively – to view what has already happened.
 Leading organizations use data prospectively – to anticipate behavior and automate prescriptive decisioning that targets the allocation of resources and grows the business while minimizing risk and loss.
 The mining of data for predictive indicators creates information assets from big data or small, which an organization can leverage to achieve specific strategic objectives.

 Predictive analytics is a data-driven extension to an enterprise’s decision support system and big data architecture.
 It complements and interlocks with other IT and big data capabilities such as query and reporting, on-line analytical processing (OLAP), data visualization, and traditional statistical analysis.
 The predictive aspect of data mining may be defined as “the data-driven discovery and modeling of hidden patterns in large volumes of data.”
 Predictive analytics differs from the retrospective technologies above because it produces models — models that capture and represent hidden patterns and interactions in the data.

 The resulting models are both descriptive and prospective.
 They address why things happened and what is likely to happen next.
 A user can pose “what-if” questions to a data-mining model that cannot be queried directly from a data store.
 Examples include: “What is the expected lifetime value of every customer account,” “Which customers are likely to open a money market account,” “Which cases should be audited first for the highest propensity of fraud”, or “How will production quality be affected if various resources are changed?”

 The organizations that effectively transform their big data liability into information assets and automate decision-making for measurable gains will be the first to realize substantial returns on their big data and analytic investments.

 - Understand the purpose, function and impact of the 6-Phase Model Development Methodology

-- Define and prioritize primary business objectives and detail the criteria for a successful project results
+- Define and prioritize primary organizational objectives and detail the criteria for successful project results

 - Establish a Three-Step Experimental Design for predictive model development